stefanfinseth/git-custom-commands/README.md

 # Custom Git Commands

-> This is all made for MacOS and using zsh as your shell.
+> This is all made for MacOS and assumes you are running zsh as your shell.

 1. Make sure you have a `src` directory in your `home`